Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Uniform Lyapunov exponents and Lyapunov dimension for cocycles in Hilbert spaces

 From this, the conclusion follows. \end{proof}

-\begin{remark} In terms of the ergodic characterization discussed in Appendix \ref{APP: EVPNonCompact}, the strict inequality $\dim_{\operatorname{L}}\Xi < \dim^{KY}_{\operatorname{L}}\Xi$ is likely to happen\footnote{In particular, the reversed inequality $\dim^{KY}_{\operatorname{L}}\Xi \geq \dim_{\operatorname{L}}\Xi$ stated in formula (21) from \cite{Gelfert2003} is wrong.} when there is no common maximizing measure for $\lambda_{1}(\Xi_{m})$ and $\lambda_{m+1}(\Xi_{m})$ (an example can be constructed similarly to Example \ref{EX: ULENonMonotone} in $\mathbb{H} = \mathbb{R}^{2}$ and with two equilibria).
-Such problems can be analyzed for some low-dimensional examples such as the Henon mapping or the Lorenz system, where the derivative cocycle mappings have constant determinants so the smallest Lyapunov exponent can be determined from the previous ones.
-For the first, this gives that it is sufficient to find a maximizing measure (or just a point) for $\lambda_{1}(\Xi)$ and then we can compute $\overline{\omega}_{d}(\Xi)$ for any $d \in [0,2]$.
-For the second, we only need to find a maximizing measure for $\lambda_{1}(\Xi_{2})$.
-Although the existing computations of the Lyapunov dimension for such systems (see \cite{LeonovForHenonLor2001, LeoKuzKorzhKusakin2016}) do not appeal to this observation, it may simplify the calculations. \end{remark}
+\begin{remark} In terms of the ergodic characterization discussed in Appendix \ref{APP: EVPNonCompact}, the strict inequality $\dim_{\operatorname{L}}\Xi < \dim^{KY}_{\operatorname{L}}\Xi$ is likely to occur\footnote{In particular, the reversed inequality $\dim^{KY}_{\operatorname{L}}\Xi \leq \dim_{\operatorname{L}}\Xi$ stated in \cite[formula (21)]{Gelfert2003} is incorrect.} when there is no common maximizing measure for $\lambda_{1}(\Xi_{m})$ and $\lambda_{1}(\Xi_{m+1})$ (an example can be constructed similarly to Example \ref{EX: ULENonMonotone} in $\mathbb{H} = \mathbb{R}^{2}$ and with two equilibria).
+Such problems can be analyzed in some low-dimensional systems, such as the H\'{e}non map or the Lorenz system, where the derivative cocycle mappings have constant determinants, allowing the smallest Lyapunov exponent to be determined from the preceding ones.
+For the former, it suffices to find a maximizing measure (or even a single point) for $\lambda_{1}(\Xi)$, after which $\omega_{d}(\Xi)$ can be computed for any $d \in [0,2]$.
+For the latter, it is only necessary to find a maximizing measure for $\lambda_{1}(\Xi_{2})$.
+Although the existing computations of the Lyapunov dimension for such systems (see \cite{LeonovForHenonLor2001, LeoKuzKorzhKusakin2016}) do not explicitly use this observation, it may simplify the calculations. \end{remark}

 Modulo the conditions of Theorem \ref{TH: VariationalDescriptionUniformLyapunovExponents}, uniform Lyapunov exponents are computable via adapted metrics.
-Thus, $\dim^{KY}_{\operatorname{L}}\Xi$ is also computable.
-Apart from the case of coincidence of $\dim_{\operatorname{L}}\Xi$ and $\dim^{KY}_{\operatorname{L}}\Xi$, it should be asked whether the former can be also computed via adapted metrics.
-More precisely, this is related to whether
+Consequently, $\dim^{KY}_{\operatorname{L}}\Xi$ is also computable.
+Beyond the case where $\dim_{\operatorname{L}}\Xi$ coincides with $\dim^{KY}_{\operatorname{L}}\Xi$, it should be asked whether the former can also be computed in this manner.
+More precisely, in the case of discrete time, this question relates to whether